natrontech/fluxup/README.md

 - [`tools/`](tools/) => for automatically shipping all required dependencies when running `go get` (or `make bootstrap`) such as `golang-ci-lint` (see: https://github.com/golang/go/wiki/Modules#how-can-i-track-tool-dependencies-for-a-module)
 )

-# How to use this template
+# How to use FluxUp

 ```sh
 bash <(curl -s https://raw.githubusercontent.com/natrongmbh/fluxup/main/install.sh)
 ```